|Course #||Title||Credit Hours||Prerequisites|

-LECOM: Students must apply for the Early Acceptance Program no later than February 1st of the sophomore year.
+LECOM: 4 + 4 LECOM students must first have a successful pre-Juniata interview at LECOM and then enroll in the LECOM phase no later than the start of their junior year at Juniata.
+Transfer students must complete at least 2 consecutive years at Juniata.
 High school students who have at least 1170 on the Math and Verbal sections of the SAT OR at least 26 on the ACT may also apply.
-International and transfer students are not eligible.
+International students are not eligible.
 Application to the Early Acceptance Program consists of informing Dr. Kirchhof-Glazier of your intentions and then submitting an online application to LECOM.
 LECOM will accept up to 5 qualified students per year into the Early Acceptance Program.
 Students in the Early Acceptance Program cannot apply to any other dental school and must attend at least one annual LECOM On-Campus Day event.
 LECOM wants no summer course work unless extenuating circumstances (LECOM permission required: consult with Dr. Debra Kirchhof-Glazier).
 POEs that are not in the biological or physical sciences require approval by LECOM.
 A criminal background check needs to be initiative by January of the year of matriculation.
 Anatomy, physiology, immunology, and histology are recommended but are not required.

 Cumulative GPA each semester must be at least a 3.0 overall and in science, with a grade of C (not C-) or better in all prerequisite courses.
 GPA at the time of application must be at least 3.4 overall and 3.2 in the sciences.
 Also students must take at least 13 credits the first semester and at least 14 credits a semester thereafter.
 DAT needs to be 16 or better in each section.
 100 hours of shadowing in a clinical dental setting is highly recommended.